winthers/app-boilerplate/README.md

     * Made new custom render code and added tests.
     * Karma.conf now includes files correctly
     * updated to marionette 1.4.1

+ * 2014-12-01   v0.3.0
+    * Removed the dependecie on preprocessor.
+    * Made build scripts for dev & production
+    * Now comes with twitter bootstrap 3